portlandcodeschool/ruby-on-rails-2013Q3/week04/code_challenge03/code_challenge_03.md

 **From: Frank**

 **Subject: OMG!
-The client is Pissed!**
+The client is *Pissed!* **

 What did you people do?
 The last demo went *horribly* wrong.
 The site is as slow as polar bear snot in a snowstorm!
 The client is furious!

-I am *NOT* going to lose my commission over this.
+I am *NOT* going to lose my commission!
 Management is going to hear about this.

 How could you do this to me?
+Forget about Friday Happy Hour.
+I have plans.

 Frankie.